Pedestrian Accident Lawyer in Philadelphia

 If a loved one died in a pedestrian accident, close family members could recover compensation in a wrongful death claim against an at-fault driver.

-Proving Liability In a Pedestrian Accident Claim
+Proving Liability in a Pedestrian Accident Claim

 Pedestrians have a responsibility to follow traffic laws, avoid darting out in front of traffic, and minimize distractions while walking; however, negligent drivers are the most common cause of serious pedestrian accidents.
-In these cases, proving liability in a pedestrian accident case includes showing the following legal points:

 - The driver owed a duty of care to the injury victim: all motorists must take reasonable actions to prevent causing injury to others on the road, including pedestrians